7 Forms of Yoga for Strength Athletes

 3. Ashtanga (Aka Power Yoga)

-If you are looking for an aggressive strength building yoga, Ashtanga is for you.
-Ashtanga involves fitness movements such as push-ups and lunges, and is the best option for those whose main goal is to lose weight.
+If you are looking for aggressive strength-building yoga, Ashtanga is for you.
+Ashtanga involves fitness movements such as push-ups and lunges and is the best option for those whose main goal is to lose weight.
+Vinyasa is a similar style that can help build dynamic strength.

 4. Bikram Yoga

 Bikram is the sweatiest yoga you will find.
-It is performed in a closed room with 100 degree temperatures, and trust me when I say the smell is not overly pleasant.
-Bikram also uses the same forms each class, so there isn’t much variety.
+It is performed in a closed room with 100-degree temperatures, and trust me when I say the smell is not overly pleasant.
+Bikram also uses the same forms in each class, so there isn’t much variety.
 If you want to sweat but you don’t want vigorous exercise, Bikram might be for you.

 5. Mantra Yoga